 JUDICIAL EMERGENCY ORDERS

 The statewide Judicial Emergency Order issued by the Chief Justice of the Supreme Court of Georgia ended on June 30, 2021.
-You can read the judicial emergency orders, and obtain other information, on this Georgia Supreme Court web page.
+You can read the previous judicial emergency orders, and obtain other information, on this Georgia Supreme Court web page.